Scientists Confirm 'Chemobrain' Is Real, Patients Find Validation

 Scientists at the Washington University School of Medicine now believe the cognitive effects of chemotherapy are not just anecdotal: Chemobrain can be seen via brain imaging.

 Dr. Bradley Schlaggar, a pediatric neurologist at the school of medicine, is one of the co-investigators of the pilot study that shows evidence for chemobrain.
 He and some colleagues began the study with a group of 28 women who underwent chemotherapy for breast cancer.
 Half of the group reported signs of cognitive issues and the other half none at all.

 A personal connection

-Schlagger was already interested in studying the chemobrain phenomenon when an odd thing happened.
-His wife, Christina Lessov-Schlaggar, was receiving chemotherapy treatment for breast cancer in 2012 when she started experiencing chemobrain.
+Schlaggar was already interested in studying the chemobrain phenomenon when an odd thing happened.
+His wife, Hristina Lessov-Schlaggar, was receiving chemotherapy treatment for breast cancer in 2012 when she started experiencing chemobrain.
 Lessov-Schlagger is also a neuroscientist at Washington University.

 She said she can pinpoint the moment she realized something was wrong: When she struggled to re-read a scientific abstract she herself had written.